 Our Practical Advice

 The best immigration lawyers state that the process behind demonstrating that a relationship is genuine for a UK spouse visa application often requires a degree of innovative thinking.
-This is even more relevant in situations where a couple have not lived together or have not spent a lot of time together before their marriage (this can be the case for people who follow certain religious beliefs).
+The couple will need to provide proof of their relationship, and it may be difficult to do so in situations where they have not lived together or spent much time together before their marriage (this can be the case for people who follow certain religious beliefs).

-Therefore you must do you utmost best to provide suitable evidence to support your case.
-Such evidence that demonstrates your relationship is real even in the case that the couple has been living apart for a long period of time or have in fact never lived together include:
+Therefore you must do your utmost best to provide suitable evidence to support your case.
+Such evidence that demonstrates your relationship is real includes:

 - Photographs of the couple together;